gohugoio/hugo/content/en/content-management/shortcodes.md

 #### Example `instagram` Display

 Using the preceding `instagram` with `hidecaption` example above, the following simulates the displayed experience for visitors to your website.
-Naturally, the final display will be contingent on your stylesheets and surrounding markup.
+Naturally, the final display will be contingent on your style sheets and surrounding markup.

 {{< instagram BWNjjyYFxVx hidecaption >}}